coderpy04/coderpy04/README.md

 # 💫 About Me:

-🔭 I’m currently Third Year Student at, Indian Institute of Information Technology, Bhagalpur.<br>👯 I’m looking to collaborate on Competative Programming and Full stack web development.<br>🌱 I’m currently learning AI ML.<br>💬 Ask me about anything related to Dev and CP.
+🔭 I’m currently Third Year Student at, Indian Institute of Information Technology, Bhagalpur.<br>👯 I’m looking to collaborate on Competitive Programming and Full stack web development.<br>🌱 I’m currently learning AI ML.<br>💬 Ask me about anything related to Dev and CP.

 <br/>